The Complete Guide to Bar Management

 - Emergency protocols

-It’s a super important resource, and a lot of care should go into creating and updating it consistently.
+It’s an important resource, and a lot of care should go into creating and updating it consistently.

 Keep Your Bar Organized